 Paying an extra $50,000 in capital gains taxes on top of already paying a hefty amount in property, federal income, state income, and FICA taxes is a real kick in the shins.
 Yes, paying lots of taxes is a good way to help society.
 However, bad financial planning is not the Financial Samurai way.

 If I had planned better, I could have cut the $50,000 tax liability probably in half.
 This would have been possible by paying myself a lower salary, investing in more growth stocks instead of income-producing assets, and increasing business capital expenditure.

-Thankfully, the year isn’t over yet!
-Further, I’m pretty sure a good chunk of the $226,600 isn’t profits.
-I’ll just have to wait until I get my K-1 to see.
+Thankfully, the year wasn’t over yet when I wrote this post!
+Further, I'm pretty sure a good chunk of the $226,600 isn't profits.
+I'll just have to wait until I get my K-1 to see.

 Let's talk more about the importance of accurate passive income forecasting for financial freedom.

 Passive income should be your #1 source of income in early retirement.
 Think of your passive income as your core life force.
 All other income sources are supplementary, including forcing your spouse to keep working long after you hang up your boots.

 If you have enough passive income from your investments to cover your desired living expenses, you are financially independent.
 There is no other appropriate definition, no matter how many impatient souls try to redefine financial independence.

 As you advance in your financial independence journey, you will calibrate the ideal income you need to live your best life.
 You will then take the appropriate steps necessary to get there.

 Before I had children, I thought the ideal household income for my wife and I was $200,000. $100,000 for me, $100,000 for her sound right.
 Equality is so simple. $200,000 wasn't as much as what we were making combined at our full-time jobs.
 But the lack of income was more than made up by our abundance of freedom.